 Mounted work – no limit, in clear plastic sleeves, ready to be placed in a browser.
 All browser work must be for sale, as visitors expect to buy from the browsers.

 The label should be on the front of the painting or plastic cover of browser work, or a luggage label is okay hanging from a frame as long as it can be seen.
 A label stuck on the back or tied tightly to the cord is no good, as all your details must be seen from the front.
-There are paintings every year that have no label…we do not know who they belong to, so please label everything!
+There are paintings every year that have no label and we do not know who they belong to, so please label everything!

 If you stay to help hang the paintings please don’t reserve a bit of wall and spread your paintings out.
-We always run out of space so be prepared to hang a picture where there’s a gap.
+We often run out of space so be prepared to hang a picture where there’s a gap.
 Your paintings might not all be together but it doesn’t matter as people walk around and look at everything.
 The group and the hall do not have insurance, so if you’re concerned about loss or damage, you need to arrange your own cover.
 If you’re a member of the SAA please check with them as to what level of cover you have.

-Saturday 24th 10am-3.30pm – Open Day
+Saturday 23rd 10am-3.30pm – Open Day

 Come along and ‘do your own thing’ today, like a normal Saturday, but with our work on display.
 Bring your lunch as normal and eat it at any time, as we don’t have a break.